newnetdev/NetworkToCode-Class/labs/Ansible_Lab_03_Config_Verbosity_Check.md

 > Note: every module returns JSON data and you can view that data by running the playbook in verbose mode.
 You can add more levels of verbosity using doing `-vv`, `-vvv`, etc. up to 5 v's.

 The core `<os>_config` modules will return the commands being sent to the device when running the playbook in verbose mode.

 Let's take a look:

 ```
-ntc@ntc:ansible$ ansible-playbook -i lab-inventory snmp-config-02.yml -v
+ntc@ntc:ansible$ ansible-playbook -i inventory snmp-config-03.yml -v
 Using /etc/ansible/ansible.cfg as config file

 PLAY [PLAY 1 - DEPLOYING SNMP CONFIGURATIONS ON IOS] **********************************************************